naavis/haloray/README.md

 You can also do this automatically with the [windeployqt](https://doc.qt.io/qt-5/windows-deployment.html) tool, which is shipped with Qt 5.
 This is the recommended way.

+You can check `scripts\build.ps1` to see how the project is built on the Appveyor CI server.